minmarg/gtalign_alpha/README.md

 #### Installation

-  Run the shell script for the GPU (Linux) and CPU versions, respectively, using GCC or LLVM/Clang compilers:
+  Run the shell script for the GPU (Linux) and CPU versions, respectively, using GCC or LLVM/Clang compilers (takes several minutes to compile):

   `BUILD_and_INSTALL__GPU__unix.sh`